Contact UsInvestorsCareersMediaScienceContact Us

 Detect

-At our site in Sandwich, Kent, we are testing suspected counterfeit medicines that have been intercepted around the world.
-Our forensic scientists provide expert analysis of suspected counterfeit Pfizer medicines and work with our global security team to deliver reports that can aid prosecution.
+Suspected counterfeit medicines that have been intercepted around the world are tested in counterfeit labs.
+Forensic scientists provide expert analysis of suspected counterfeit medicines and deliver reports that can aid prosecution.

 Disrupt

-We have also built strong working relationships with law enforcement agencies, as well as regulatory and health authorities.
+Working relationships are developed with law enforcement agencies, as well as regulatory and health authorities.

 Deter

-In addition to counterfeit drug testing, globally we are exploring and implementing new technologies, such as special packaging security7, and ingredient identification techniques that make counterfeits both more difficult to make and easier to spot.
+In addition to counterfeit drug testing, globally, the implementation of new technology, such as special packaging security7, and ingredient identification techniques that make counterfeits both more difficult to make and easier to spot, are being explored.

-What to do if you suspect a counterfeit medicine?
+What should you do if you suspect a medicine may be counterfeit?

-It is important to note that all prescription medicines should only be used as prescribed by and under the supervision of a qualified healthcare practitioner.
+It is important to note that all prescription medicines should only be used as prescribed by, and under the supervision of, a qualified healthcare professional.
 When purchasing medicines online you should be mindful to only choose a pharmacy or online retailer that is registered with the MHRA or Royal Pharmaceutical Society of Great Britain.If you are worried or suspect a medicine to be counterfeit, please contact the MHRA via the Yellow Card scheme;

 Telephone: 0800 731 6789 (9am to 5pm Monday to Friday)